patrickcberry/jekyll-bootstrap4/pages/tasks.md

 ###### CV and Cover Letter Material Incorporated
 - Review and include CV
+- Review all content against updated CV for 2018
 - Review and include Cover Letter

 ###### Resume Content